 But it must have been soon after this that the Satavahanas regained their western possessions, for the coins of Nahapana are often found over-struck by the name Gautamiputra Satakarni, the king who was responsible for re-establishing Satavahana power in this region by driving out the Shakas.

 Their administrative system was feudal.
-They had divided their empire among a number of feudal chiefs who managed the land revenue system and looked after the administration.
-There were three grades of feudatories – the ‘Raja’, the ‘Mahabhoja’ and the ‘Maharathi or ‘Senapati”.
+They had divided their empire among several feudal chiefs who managed the land revenue system and looked after the administration.
+There were three grades of feudatories – the ‘Raja’, the ‘Mahabhoja’, and the ‘Maharathi or ‘Senapati”.
 The ‘Raja’ belonged to the highest grade.
 He had the right to impose taxes and to strike coins.
 The kingdom was divided into provinces and ‘Janapadas’ for administrative efficiency.

 The highest official in a province was ‘Amatya’ or minister.
 His office was not hereditary.
 Men of proven ability were appointed to this official.
 Each unit had several villages.
 A village was administered by a ‘Gramika’.
 There we several officials to help the king.
 Out of them, the most important were ‘Senapati, ‘Mahabhoja’, ‘Koshadhyaksha’, ‘Rajadoof, ‘Amatya’ etc.